PapaTemporal/PyFlowAutomator/README.md

 ```
 PyFlowAutomatorCore
-usage: run.py [-h] [--http] [--script SCRIPT] [--host HOST] [--port PORT] [--reload] [--stdout] [--out OUT]
+usage: run.py [-h] [--script SCRIPT] [--out OUT] [--stdout] [--http] [--host HOST] [--port PORT]

 Run the application.

 options:
   -h, --help       show this help message and exit
-  --http           Run the HTTP server.
   --script SCRIPT  Run a Python script instead of the server.
 Provide the file path.
+  --out OUT        Filepath to save results to.
+Only available with --script.
+  --stdout         Prints the function call and results to stdout.
+Only available with --script.
+  --http           Run FastAPI HTTP/WS server.
-  --host HOST      The host to bind to for http and ws servers.
+  --host HOST      The host to bind to for http/ws services (overrides PFA_HOST env variable).
 Default is localhost.
-  --port PORT      The port to bind to for http and ws servers.
+  --port PORT      The port to bind to for http/ws services (overrides PFA_PORT env variable).
 Default is 8000.
-  --reload         Reloads on code change.
-Only available with --http.
-(BROKEN)
-  --stdout         Prints the function call and results to stdout.
-  --out OUT        Filepath to save results to.
-Only available with --script.

 Examples:
-python run.py --http --host 0.0.0.0 --port 8080 --stdout
+    python run.py --http --host 0.0.0.0 --port 8080
     python run.py --script my_script.py --out my_saved_results.json --stdout
+Environment Variables:
+    PFA_LOCAL: set to True when running locally so CORS can be enabled
+    PFA_TRACE: set to True to enable stdout of all step results for troubleshooting
+    PFA_DB_CLASS: for any ORM/DB extensibility, a class with CRUD operations for flows
+                that takes no arguments (see app.utils.database for examples)
+                defaults to SimpleInMemoryDB
+    PFA_HOST: host to use when starting http/ws server
+    PFA_PORT: port to use when starting http/ws server
 ```

 ## Examples